abeatrix/typeFiction/README.md

     - [x] Category
 - [x] Browse and Read stories without needing to register
 - [x] Submit a request to add additional categories
-- [x] Post their stories (with Markdown content) to the approved categories
+- [x] Post their stories to the approved categories
+    - [x] Support Markdown
 - [x] Edit their stories
     - [x] API Route
     - [x] UI